alexbcberio/SGSSI-21.A.7.1.1/README.md

 ## Description of the tool

-This tool can create sha256 digests of files and text.
-It also can create a copy of a file appending its digest on the last line and mine a block.
+This is a helper tool for cryptographic works done on the course.
+Some of the use cases of the tool:

+- Get a hash of a text or file.
+- Create a copy of a file with its hash appended.
+- Search a digest with a predefined number of zeroes.
+- Mine a block

 ### Block mining